mobility-university/flake8-newspaper-style/README.md

 Quoting Robert C. Martin from his Clean Code book.

 “Think of a well-written newspaper article.
 You read it vertically.
-At the top, you expect a headline that will tell you what the story is about and allows you to decided whether it is something you want to read.
+At the top you expect a headline that will tell you what the story is about and allows you to decide whether it is something you want to read.
 The first paragraph gives you a synopsis of the whole story, hiding all the details while giving you the broad-brush concepts.
-As you continue downward, the details increase until you have all the dates, names, quotes, claims, and other minutiae.
-We would like a source file to be like a newspaper article.”
+As you continue downward, the details increase until you have all the dates, names, quotes, claims, and other minutia.”

 In Python newspaper code should look like this.